smitsrr/tiger_ggplot/README.md

 # tiger_ggplot
-map counties and states with ggplot and US Census TIGER datasets
+Map counties and states with ggplot and US Census TIGER datasets using R.

+All you will need to do is download the TIGER shape files, unzip the folders and go!